-Margot Jaillet has recently purchased the world’s first computerised permanent cosmetic device which specializes in medical procedures and permanent cosmetics, after attening an international conference in San Diego, California this year.
+Margot Jaillet has recently purchased the world’s first computerised permanent cosmetic device which specializes in medical procedures and permanent cosmetics, after attending an international conference in San Diego, California this year.
 This new and powerful device has a lot to boast about.
-Given it’s high level frequency of needle insertions per second, this device is a key feature for cosmetic tattoo and medical applications.
-Areola restorations, scar camouflage , skin re-pigmentation and others are just a few procedures that this device can now accomplish.
+Given its high-level frequency of needle insertions per second, this device is a key feature for cosmetic tattoo and medical applications.
+Areola restorations, scar camouflage, skin re-pigmentation and others are just a few procedures that this device can now accomplish.

-- Adjustable programmes that deal with individually eyebrows, eye liner, lips and scar camouflage.
+- Adjustable programmes that deal with individual eyebrows, eyeliner, lips and scar camouflage.